pechorka/async-archetucture/initial_architecture.md

 ### Cron job

-Will start at the end of each day, receive balance for all users.
+Will start at the end of each day and call "Pay to all users" api handler
-If balance is positive, add log with reason "payday" and positive balance sum

 ## Auth service